jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 		- If you are using the Qt Creator, you need to either set the `GITHUB_PAT` directly to your CMake variables, under the "Projects->Build->Current Configuration".
 Search the list for `GITHUB_PAT`, and paste your PAT value there.
 This will instruct the CMake to use your PAT whenever necessary.
 	- If you are using the command line, CMake looks for this variable in your environment variable and is able to automatically find and use it, if your `GITHUB_PAT` can be found in your environment variables.
 		- Adding the following to your `.bash_profile`, or `.zshrc` will fasciliate this process, `export GITHUB_PAT=your github pat`
-- `INSTALL_R_MODULES`
-	- If you wish to install JASP modules, then you need to toggle this option `ON`.
-In Qt Creator->Projects->Builds->Current Configuration, you can find this option, and check the checkbox.
-Or if you are using a command line, you can include this in your command line by `-DINSTALL_R_MODULES=ON`.
 - Lastly, you need to make sure that `Add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH` is set to `OFF`.
 	- ⚠️ This is important, otherwise, Qt Creator cannot run JASP!